Retro Kitchen Ideas

-An eye-catching table and chairs hold court in this kitchen's center.
+An eye-catching table and chairs hold court in this retro kitchen design.
 The top of the Saarinen tulip table is the same as the countertops, while the Hans Wegner chairs are a Danish classic, painted coral for a fun twist.

 Contrasting glossy and matte elements with textured and smooth ones give this kitchen a classic yet contemporary feel.
 Punchy patterns featured throughout the space, including on draperies, the backsplash, and bar area, give a nod to geometric designs of the '60s.
 Sleek pendant lighting and a modern range hood supply retro futurism.

 Look no further than bright, bold paint colors when searching for retro kitchen ideas on a budget.
 Turquoise wall cabinets provide the highest impact in this quirky kitchen, while commercial-grade flooring provides updated vintage styling in three more hues.
 Different shades of yellow work in harmony by going from darkest on the floor to lightest on the ceiling.

 Red and white provide high impact in a small space.
 Fun print fabric pops against a stainless-steel apron-front sink.
-Butcher-block countertops balance the cherry-tomato hue and all-white high-gloss cabinets.
+Butcher-block countertops balance the cherry-tomato hue and all-white, high-gloss, retro kitchen cabinets.

 Trimmed with a metal band and a thin line of red fabric, the stools are reproductions of seating options from a bygone era.
-Open shelves and glass-front cabinets make the perfect stage for displaying vintage dishes or other collector's items.
+Open shelves and glass-front cabinets make the perfect stage for displaying vintage kitchen decor or other collector's items.

 A classic gathering spot, the raised kidney-shape kitchen bar lets a family prep meals together.
 It also provides a place for informal meals.
-Paired with retro stools, the bar reflects a diner look.
+Paired with stools, the bar reflects a diner look.
 The glossy cherry red adds energy to the black-and-white palette of this retro style kitchen.